harirathod/image-manipulator/README.md

 ## Room for Improvement

-Turn this into a web-application, as opposed to simply stand-alone functions.
+Turn this into a web-application.

 <!--
 - **[Purpose of Project](#purpose-of-project)**